yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 A really scary type of incident, which I've seen a few times across multiple companies, is when the control plane thinks that all of the service instances have disappeared (for instance, because the source that it pulls these from is broken).
-It blissfully pushes out empty configs to all of the proxies, all inter-service communication is broken, and your company is hard-down until the issue is fixed.
+It blissfully pushes out empty configs to all of the proxies, all inter-service communication stops, and your company is hard-down until the issue is fixed.

 #### Proxies are complex